Followthevu/POSH-CyberArkEPM/README.md

 ```

 ## Contributing
 Pull requests are welcomed.
-I am not experieced with github and git so there will be a delay for my response.
+I am not experienced with github and git so there will be a delay with my response.
 For major changes, please open an issue first to discuss the proposed changes.

 ## Actions